Perspective | Trump made an arts commission all White, all male and almost entirely mediocre

 If the Biden administration has any bandwidth available to think about these things as it wrestles with a raging pandemic, it might also consider this a unique opportunity, not just to undo the mischief of the Trump administration, but to expand the role and influence of the CFA.
 If you have ever sat through a CFA meeting — before Trump stacked it with ideologues — the experience was quietly thrilling.
 The members listen respectfully to architecture and design presentations, and then they go to work.

 The discussion is often about details: If you added a course of brick here, this line would have more heft and substance.
-If you tweak the lighting on that path, you wouldn’t distract attention from the statue.
-If you rounded that curve just a little more you could pull the line of the fence away from traffic and noise . . .
+If you tweak the lighting on that path, you wouldn’t detract attention from the statue.
+If you rounded that curve just a little more, you could pull the line of the fence away from traffic and noise . . .

 It is painstaking work, often highly subjective, but when the panel is made up of professionals, it’s a wonder to watch.

-The good the CFA does is in many ways invisible: it resists haphazard, careless, shoddy design.
+The good the CFA does is in many ways invisible: It resists haphazard, careless, shoddy design.
 We never see the ugliness that was headed off before it got built.

 We live at a moment when many people are trying to understand how ugliness becomes rooted and permanent in society.
 One essential lesson is that none of us can see all the ugliness from his or her own perspective, and many of us carry ugliness within us, unaware and unknowing, if no one confronts our assumptions.
 Only a diverse, robust, completely professional, highly respected, politely opinionated and innately collegial CFA can bring the range of perspective and expertise necessary to resist bad buildings, incompetent design, cheap renovation and cynical compromise in federal architecture.